• Dealer-related Information in Washington DC

 The DMV website has a special online service just for approved dealers where they can order temporary tags.
 Approved dealers must first apply for and receive a digital certificate that authenticates their identity before being allowed to use this service.

-Another way the DMV protects consumers and scrupulous dealers alike is to publish a list of active dealers and a list of dealers whose certification has been revoked.
+Another way the DMV protects consumers and scrupulous dealers alike is to publish a list of active dealers.

 Warranties and Inspections

 Used vehicles sold in the District of Columbia must include a statement that the vehicle is suitable and in condition to be operated on the road at the time it is sold.
-It must be able to pass the mandatory inspection process within 30 days of the sale, unless the vehicle has been sold as junk.
+It must be able to pass the mandatory inspection process unless the vehicle has been sold as junk.

 If the vehicle has been declared a lemon according to DC law, this information must be clearly disclosed to prospective buyers.
 Additionally, if the vehicle was salvaged or rebuilt, this must also be disclosed.